QuantumPixie/Travel-Agency-Website/README.md

 ## Project Description

-Welcome to the GitHub repository for our Travel Agency project.
+Welcome to my Travel Agency project.
 This web application aims to provide users with a seamless experience while exploring various destinations, making inquiries, and booking trips.
 The project is designed to include a landing page, destinations gallery, individual destination page, contact form, and a contact form success page.